 Frozen weed goes into a stainless steel vessel while butane or propane gas enters the solvent chamber.
 A recirculating chiller cools and condenses the solvent vapor into a liquid so that it can travel through the plant material to bond with its cannabinoids, terpenes, and lipid molecules.

-Next comes degasification, where the raw cannabis extract is poured onto trays and load them into a vacuum oven, which sucks out residual hydrocarbons as they boil off without boiling off the medicinal compounds.
+Next comes degasification, where the raw cannabis extract is poured onto trays and loaded into a vacuum oven, which sucks out residual hydrocarbons as they boil off, without boiling off the medicinal compounds.